computernewb/collab-vm-agent-1.2/README.md

 * Click Apply, then click OK.
 * Now you should be able to compile the Agent and the Agent loader.

 If you want to compile in debug mode, there should be a button on the top left that says "Release" or "Debug" (located near Locate Windows Debugger).
-Set it to "Debug" to enable Debug mode in both the collab-vm-agent and the collab-vm-
+Set it to "Debug" to enable Debug mode in both the collab-vm-agent and the collab-vm-agent-loader, which will give you a Command Prompt window with details of everything that is occurring.

+# Making the loader work on Windows XP SP1 and below
+By default, the Collab VM Agent DLL and Collab VM Agent Loader will only work on Windows XP Service Pack 2 and above.
+Visual Studio 2015  also only supports compling for Windows XP SP2 and above.
+However, the Loader will run fine on Windows XP SP1 and below.
+A special command, however, needs to be ran in order to allow it to run on these operating systems.
+If you do not plan on running this on Windows XP SP1 or below, I do not recommend doing this.

+Minimum version I have tested is Win2000 SP4, but it (should) theoretically work on Windows NT 4, Windows ME, and maybe even 98 and 95 (but don't hold your breath.)

+Step by step instructions:

+* Open the Command Prompt.
+Make sure to run it as Administrator.
+* Go to C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin (64-bit) OR C:\Program Files\Microsoft Visual Studio 14.0\VC\bin.
+* Type the following commands in:
+* editbin (path to collab-vm-agent dll).dll /SUBSYSTEM:CONSOLE,4.00 /OSVERSION:4.00
+* editbin (path to collab-vm-agent-loader exe).exe /SUBSYSTEM:CONSOLE,4.00 /OSVERSION:4.00

+You will receive a warning (LNK42441) that it is an invalid subsystem number.
+Ignore it and close the command prompt.

+Now your Agent DLL and executable will be ready for Windows XP SP1 and below.